Owen Joyner

 Owen Patrick Joyner (born July 19, 2000) is an American actor.
 He is known for playing Christian "Crispo" Powers on the Nickelodeon comedy television series 100 Things to Do Before High School, and for playing Arc on the Nickelodeon series Knight Squad.
 In 2020, he played the role of Alex in the Netflix series Julie and the Phantoms.
 He gained further recognition for his role of Bobby Campbell in the 2025 horror film Final Destination Bloodlines.

+Early life

+Owen Patrick Joyner was born on July 19, 2000, in Denver, Colorado.
+He spent his early years in Germany and lived there until the age of 4, when he moved to Norman, Oklahoma.

+He has one older sister and six step-siblings.
+He is of German descent, and his first language is German.

+Joyner started acting at the age of 10 through musical theatre at Sooner Theatre.
+He had been in over 20 productions before starting acting on film.